Quick meetings are a lie

 The perks of writing things down

 Writing facts, questions, and even blurbs down has indirect benefits.
-Some of which include:
+Some of these include:

-• Provide each party with the same information, which they can use to prepare their response.
+• Provide each party with the same information they can use to prepare their response.

 • Give others room to think about a subject and respond on their terms.

-• Add descriptions that you can directly copy/paste to issue trackers and documentation.
+• Add descriptions to copy/paste to issue trackers and documentation.

-• Make it easier to track previous discussions, useful for accountability later.
+• Make it easier to track previous discussions, which will help with accountability later.

 • Prevent pulling people from their focus, team, and deadlines.